Disability and Poverty in Bolivia

-A disability can take many forms such as ones that impair the senses, inhibit daily routines or completely change one’s quality of life.
-Although many can be born with a disability, people in impoverished countries may face the issue of developing disabilities later in life due to disease and sickness that goes untreated because treatment is unaffordable.
+A disability can take many forms; it can impair the senses, inhibit daily routines or completely change one’s quality of life.
+Although many can be born with a disability, people in impoverished countries may face the issue of developing disabilities later in life due to disease and sickness that do not undergo treatment because treatment is unaffordable.
 Whether the disability is physical or mental, having a disability can often correlate with future poverty due to difficulty in schooling and an inability to gain employment.
 Here is some information about disability and poverty in Bolivia.

 The Correlation Between Disability and Poverty in Bolivia

 In 2018, 10.6% of Bolivia’s population lived on $3.20 USD a day or less.
-With a population of over 11 million, a significant number of Bolivians live in poverty.
-Meanwhile, an estimated 15% have some type of disability.
+With a population of more than 11 million, a significant number of Bolivians live in poverty.
+Meanwhile, an estimated 15% of the population has some type of disability.

 The Bolivian education system introduced a project called Fe y Alegría Bolivia in 2012 geared towards helping special needs students by creating a more inclusive environment to influence greater school participation in the disabled community.
 The main issue with this project is funding.
 While the issue of funding can apply to almost any project, what is missing in the structure of the program is the socialization and conditioning to function not only in the classroom but in society as well.